Dir: Lansing C. Holden and Irving Pichel

 Familiar faces, final fates

 Co-director IRVING PICHEL ran afoul of the Second Red Scare in the 1950s.
 He was named one of the “Hollywood Nineteen” and, though never called on to testify in front of the infamous House Un-American Activities Committee, he was blacklisted.
-He left the country and directed a few films outside the United States, never regaining an unblemished name.
+He left the country and directed a few films outside the United States, never regaining his reputation.

 Star HELEN GAHAGAN went on to a national political career, and infamously clashed with and lost to Richard Nixon, whom she christened “Tricky Dick,” in the 1950 California Senate campaign.